Hello. I am Deepak Kundu, an avid book reader and quotes collector. As a hobby, I collect interesting quotes from the books that I read.

-Hello friends.
-This post is a collection of quotes from the book - Midnight Sun by Stephenie Meyer.
-Midnight Sun is about the iconic love story of Bella and Edward told from the vampire's point of view.
+This post is a collection of 18 quotes from the book - Midnight Sun by Stephenie Meyer.
+I hope you find these quotes useful.

 Bella Swan walked into the flow of heated air that blew toward me from the vent.
 Her scent hit me like a battering ram, like an exploding grenade.
 There was no image violent enough to encompass the force of what happened to me in that moment.
 Instantly, I was transformed. [...]
 I was a predator.
 She was my prey.
 There was nothing else in the whole world but that truth. [...]
 I was a vampire, and she had the sweetest blood I'd smelled in more than eighty years.

 I could not think of one place on the entire planet that held any interest for me.
 There was nothing I wanted to see or do.
 Because no matter where I went, I would not be going to anywhere - I would only be running from.
 I hated that.
 When had I become such a coward?